physna/thangs-blender-addon/README.md

 to share your work.

 This addon lets you upload your Blender model to Thangs without leaving Blender.
-Take advantage of Thangs's 3D Version Control system to keep track of the history of your model over time.
+Take advantage of Thangs's 3D version control system to keep track of the history of your model over time.

 Models are uploaded privately by default, but can be publicly shared if so desired.